The cortisol urine test measures the level of cortisol in the urine. Cortisol is a glucocorticoid (steroid) hormone

 A 24-hour urine sample is needed.
 You will need to collect your urine over 24 hours in a container provided by the laboratory.
 Your health care provider will tell you how to do this.
 Follow instructions exactly.

-Because cortisol level rises and falls throughout the day, the test may need to be done three or more separate times over a few weeks to months to get a more accurate picture of average cortisol production.
+Because cortisol production by the adrenal gland can vary, the test may need to be done three or more separate times over a few weeks to months to get a more accurate picture of average cortisol production.

 How to Prepare for the Test